DavidVujic/python-polylith-docs/docs/commands.md

 This is a command for Package & Dependency management tools without support for multiple module roots or hooks, such as the __uv build backend__.
 This command will add the bases and components paths to the current virtual environment.

 When these are added, navigation and auto complete will work as expected.
-Users of uv that also use the uv build backend cannot set bases and components as module roots, or dev mode dirs as it is called in the recommended hatch build backend.
+Users of the uv build backend cannot set bases and components as module roots, or _dev mode dirs_ as it is called in the recommended hatch build backend.

-The uv build backend has currently no support for multiple module roots or build hooks.
+This command will ensure the virtual environment is in sync.

 ``` shell
 uv sync